Lordyphon2021/LordyLink-online-firmware-updater/README.md

        -enable support for more than one hardware units -alert user when new release is available.
        -implement "delete set" on mouse right-click instead of push button.
+       -display github link and qt licence text in menu bar